How to Reheat Ribs (5 Tried and Tested Methods)

 2. Next, place your ribs in a steamer basket (it doesn’t matter if it’s metal or bamboo) and let it rest over the open pot.

 3. Leave everything to steam for up to half an hour.
-Keep an eye on it so the contents in the pot don’t overboil.
+Watch it carefully so the pot’s contents don’t overboil.

 5. As an extra step, you can save the liquid in the pot and serve the ribs in it.